 Our non-employee directors also are eligible to receive an annual equity incentive grant under our Equity Incentive Plan.
 Currently, the targeted value of such grant is \$85,000.
-On February 23, 2016, each director received a grant of 2,186 RSUs which becomes vested and settles in shares of Common Stock on a one-for-one basis thirteen months from the date of grant, provided the non-employee director is still providing services on the Board.
-The number of RSUs was determined by dividing \$85,000 by the closing price of our Common Stock on the trading day immediately preceding the award date.
+On February 27, 2017, each director (with the exception of Ms. Donikowski, who joined the Board in March 2017) received a grant of 1,394 RSUs which becomes vested and settles in shares of Common Stock on a one-for-one basis thirteen months from the date of grant, provided the non-employee director is still providing services on the Board.
+Ms. Donikowski received a grant of 1,356 RSUs on May 15, 2017 based on the same \$85,000 targeted value and vesting schedule.
+For each director, the number of RSUs was determined by dividing \$85,000 by the closing price of our Common Stock on the trading day immediately preceding the award date, rounded up to the nearest whole share.